 The spouse of a US citizen is considered an immediate relative for the purposes of immigrating to the USA and is entitled to apply for a green card through marriage.
 The process is one of the most popular ways for foreign nationals to immigrate to the US and there is no annual limit to the number of these particular marriage visas that are issued in the US or abroad.

-In order to qualify the a marriage-based visa (green card), the couple must be legally married, the marriage must be bona fide in that the couple intends to establish a family life together, and any prior marriages must have ended in either death, divorce or annulment.
-The petitioning spouse must also be able to financially support the marriage green card beneficiary.
+In order to qualify for a marriage-based visa or green card, the couple must be legally married, the marriage must be real (the couple intends to establish a family life together), and any prior marriages must have ended in either death, divorce or annulment.
+The petitioning spouse must also be able to financially support the foreign national spouse.

-If the immigrant husband or wife is living in the US, he or she may be allowed to complete the green card proces without having to travel abroad.
-This process is called Adjustment of Status (AOS) and can be requested by filing form I-485 with the appropriate USCIS office.
+However, if the immigrant husband or wife is living in the US, he or she may be allowed to complete the green card process without having to travel abroad for a visa interview.
+This process is called adjustment of status (AOS) and can be requested by filing form I-485 at the same time the I-130 is filed, or later.
 An immigration lawyer can help determine if you qualify for the adjustment of status process.

 Green Card for the Spouse of a Lawful Permanent Resident (LPR)

 While the husband or wife of a US Citizen can apply for a green card immediately, the husband or wife of a green card holder (LPR) must wait a period of time after filing form I-130 before an immigrant visa becomes available.
 There is an annual limit to the number of marriage visas available to spouses of LPRs and the wait time can vary widely between a few months and several years.